arhipov35/TMDB-Movie-Project-RTK-Query-and-GraphQL-/README.md

 # Getting Started with TMDB Movie
+### About
+TMDB Movie is a web application built with React and TypeScript that allows users to browse popular movies, search for specific titles, and view detailed information about each movie.
+The app utilizes The Movie Database (TMDB) API to fetch up-to-date movie data and Auth0 for user authentication and authorization.

 Install Dependencies
 Run the following command to install all necessary dependencies:
 # Fist `npm i`